mmelamud-godaddy/how-to-become-a-better-developer/solid.md

 *Many client-specific interfaces are better than one general-purpose interface.*

+Keep interfaces small so that users don’t end up depending on things they don’t need.
+Creating any interfaces keeps them as small as possible.
+Divide big interfaces into smaller ones, to make sure every interface delivers exactly what it promises and nothing more.

+In terms of FP, this principle is quite intuitive.
+Keep all the internal logic private and provide only the customer-facing functions outside the module.
+Show nothing more than what’s necessary to use your module correctly.

 - **Dependency Inversion Principle**

 *One should depend upon abstractions, [not] concretions.*